 The following table provides a list of the features that are available in the various versions of Azure Multi-Factor Authentication.

-This comparison table discusses the features that are part of each subscription.
-If you have Azure AD Premium or Enterprise Mobility Suite, some features may not be available depending on whether you use MFA in the cloud or MFA on-premises.
+This comparison table discusses the features that are part of each version of Multi-Factor Authentication.
+If you have the full Azure Multi-Factor Authentication service, some features may not be available depending on whether you use MFA in the cloud or MFA on-premises.

 |Feature||Multi-Factor Authentication for Office 365||Multi-Factor Authentication for Azure Administrators||Azure Multi-Factor Authentication|

 |Protect admin accounts with MFA||●||● (Available only for Azure Administrator accounts)||●|

 |Mobile app as a second factor||●||●||●|

 |App passwords for clients that don't support MFA||●||●||●|